ppbrown/ai-training/trainer/README.md

 Alternatively it does quite well with full fp32 training. b24a10 is quite nice for that, as is b24a16.
 Presuming you have a LARGE dataset, that is.

+## Overview of use

+Generally speaking, the workflow is:

+1. Data Prep
+2. Cache generation
+3. Training

+Full details of these steps are spelled out below

 ## Assumptions

 The code is currently centered around SD1.5 training.